About Charles Puchta

 Books and Curriculum

-The following books and small group curriculum are currently in print:
+The following are Puchta's most recent books and small group curriculum:

 CAREGIVING Ready or Not was released in 2009.
 This book replaces Puchta's award-winning books The Caregiver Resource Guide (2005) and his first book, The Aging America Resource Guide (2002).